 By the time we reached Cortez, nestled close to New Mexico, Arizona and Utah in the south-west corner of Colorado, night had fallen.
-We rolled into town on Route 160 and drew up in the dusty parking lot of a brightly-lit, nondescript bar.
+We rolled into town on Route 160 and drew up in the dusty parking lot of a brightly-lit bar.

 ‘She’s here,’ Ray said.
 He killed the engine and sat there for a moment, looking straight ahead.
 ‘She’s here.’

-But Ray looked more nervous than he should have been, if everything he had told me had been true.
+Now it was Ray who looked nervous.
+More nervous than he should have been, if everything he had told me had been true.

-We walked across the lot and entered the saloon.
+We walked across the parking lot and entered the saloon.

 Ray marched up to the bar.
 ‘I’m back,’ he said.